 Experience Little India in Jackson HeightsExperience Little India in Jackson Heights

 Another colorful ethnic neighborhood you’ll want to check out is Downtown Flushing.
-It’s the second biggest Chinatown in the city and provides a far more authentic experience than the one in Manhattan.
+It’s the second biggest Chinatown in the city and provides a far more authentic experience than Manhattan.
 There are plenty of delicious Asian eats to enjoy here besides Chinese, with Thai, Vietnamese, and Korean restaurants also being represented.

 Catch the Mets at Citi FieldCatch the Mets at Citi Field